Argentine hemorrhagic fever

 Argentine hemorrhagic fever (AHF) or O'Higgins disease, also known in Argentina as mal de los rastrojos (stubble disease) is a hemorrhagic fever and zoonotic infectious disease occurring in Argentina.
 It is caused by the Junín virus (an arenavirus, closely related to the Machupo virus, causative agent of Bolivian hemorrhagic fever).
 Its reservoir of infection is the drylands vesper mouse, a rodent found in Argentina and Paraguay.

 Epidemiology

 The disease was first reported in the town of in Buenos Aires province, Argentina in 1958, giving it one of the names by which it is known.
 Theories about its nature included: Weil's disease, leptospirosis, chemical pollution.
 It was associated with fields containing stubble after the harvest, giving it another of its names.

 The endemic area of AHF covers approximately 150,000 km^{2}, compromising the provinces of Buenos Aires, Córdoba, Santa Fe and La Pampa, with an estimated risk population of 5 million.

 The natural reservoir of infection, a small rodent known locally as ratón maicero ("maize mouse"; Calomys musculinus), has chronic asymptomatic infection, and spreads the virus through its saliva and urine.
 Infection is produced through contact of skin or mucous membranes, or through inhalation of infected particles.
-It is found mostly in people who reside or work in rural areas; 80% of those infected are males between 15 and 60 years of age.
+While epidemiological data are limited, the proportion of male case ranges from 60 to 81%.